Multiple reentrant topological windows induced by generalized Bernoulli disorder: Multiple reentrant topological windows

-{\it Tunable Multiple TAI Phases.}---We begin by considering the case of binary modulation, which corresponds to an SSH model with standard Bernoulli-type disorder.
-Figure \ref{Fig1}(a) presents the disorder-averaged topological phase diagram as a function of $t_1$ and $\lambda$, where $\xi^{(1)}=\lambda$ and $\xi^{(2)}=2\lambda$ occur with probabilities $p_1=2/5$ and $p_2=3/5$, respectively.
-The results are obtained by numerically calculating the disorder-averaged topological invariant $\overline{Q}$ over $N_c=200$ disorder realizations.
-In the absence of modulation ($\lambda=0$), the system exhibits a topological phase transition at $t_1=1$, corresponding to a sharp drop in $\overline{Q}$ from $1$ to $0$ as $t_1$ increases.
-When disorder is introduced into the nontrivial regime ($0<t_1<1$), the topologically nontrivial phase remains robust against weak disorder, but eventually transitions to a trivial phase as the disorder amplitude increases.
-For $1.00<t_1<2.59$, the system undergoes a sequence of topological phase transitions---from trivial to nontrivial and back to trivial---as $\lambda$ increases, indicating the emergence of the TAI phase.
-When $t_1>2.59$, the system experiences two distinct transitions into the TAI phase before ultimately returning to a trivial phase at larger values of $\lambda$.
-According to Eq. \eqref{Eq.6}, the phase boundaries are delineated by the blue dashed lines, which follow the analytical condition $\left|(-t_1+\lambda)^{2/5}(-t_1+2\lambda)^{3/5}\right|=1$.
-These findings illustrate the intricate relationship between disorder and topological phases in the SSH model, highlighting how Bernoulli-type modulation can significantly influence the system's topological properties.
+We begin with the binary case, which corresponds to an SSH model with two-valued Bernoulli-type disorder.
+Figure~\ref{Fig1}(a) shows the disorder-averaged topological phase diagram as a function of $t_1$ and $\lambda$ for $\xi^{(1)}=\lambda$ and $\xi^{(2)}=2\lambda$ with probabilities $p_1=2/5$ and $p_2=3/5$, respectively.
+In the clean limit ($\lambda=0$), the system undergoes the usual topological transition at $t_1=1$, where $\overline{Q}$ changes from $1$ to $0$ as $t_1$ increases.
+When disorder is introduced into the nontrivial regime ($0<t_1<1$), the topological phase remains stable against weak disorder and becomes trivial only beyond a critical disorder strength.
+For $1<t_1<2.59$, increasing $\lambda$ drives the system from a trivial regime into a nontrivial window and then back into a trivial regime.
+For $t_1>2.59$, two disconnected nontrivial windows appear as $\lambda$ increases, indicating reentrant topological behavior.
+The analytical phase boundaries obtained from Eq.~\eqref{Eq.3} are shown by the blue dashed lines and agree well with the numerical phase diagram.